 Vacancies arise in a number of different ways, for example, a member of your team leaves or you have received authorisation to create a new post.
 There is plenty of information, support and guidance available to help you with the recruitment process.

-Find detailed information about in the Recruitment Policy and Equal Opportunities Handbook.
+Find further detailed information in our Recruitment Policy and the Promoting Equal Opportunities Handbook.

 LEaD provide a one day Recruitment and Selection Workshop for anyone involved in the recruitment of staff which takes you through the full process, from a vacancy arising, compiling an effective job description and person specification and interviewing skills.

 Over time, the role and responsibilities of a job may change so substantially that the weight of the job changes significantly (either an increase or decrease), to warrant a review of the grading of the post.
 There are job evaluation grading processes in place for different terms and conditions.
 For further information, contact your appropriate Business Partner Team.

 Once you are ready to raise your vacancy on Jobtrain, you will need to ensure you have an Oracle position.
 To fill an existing post you will need to obtain the oracle details by contacting the OHR Employment Services team.

 JobTrain is the e-Recruitment system used for Isle of Man Government recruitment.
 The system is used for the whole recruitment process from approval to recruit and advertising to confirming individuals in post.